cargomedia/janus-gateway-ruby/README.md

 ### Resources
 Each resource has built-in event emitter to handle basic behaviours like `create` and `destroy`.
 Additionally the creation of resources can be chained.
+There are two types of resources: Janus-API resource and Plugin-API (please see Plugin section).

 #### Create

 ```ruby
 client = Janus::Client.new('url')
 session = Janus::Resource::Session.new(client)